Blackstone Mortgage Trust Inc. [BXMT] – Mismatched value and price: Is it Worth Buying?

 Blackstone Mortgage Trust Inc. [NYSE:BXMT]: Analyst Rating and Earnings

 Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding Blackstone Mortgage Trust Inc. [BXMT], the latest average analyst recommendation we can see is from the quarter closing in lastQuarterMonth.
+Regarding Blackstone Mortgage Trust Inc. [BXMT], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
 On average, stock market experts give BXMT an Hold rating.
-The average 12-month price forecast for this stock is $14.54, with the high estimate being $42.00, the low estimate being $36.00 and the median estimate amounting to $38.00.
-This is compared to its latest closing price of $18.05.
+The average 12-month price forecast for this stock is $20.88, with the high estimate being $42.00, the low estimate being $13.00 and the median estimate amounting to $37.50.
+This is compared to its latest closing price of $21.85.

 Pay attention for this company’s financial results, of which the next release is scheduled to happen on 04/28/2020.